hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 Being strategic about the diversity of ingredients in my kitchen, means that I eat less of boring pasta and I am more motivated to find recipes that highlight different flavours, textures, sizes and colours of my beans.

 ##### Everything has an opportunity cost

+Most foods have "healthy" or "unhealthy" label attached to them.
+Items that combine characteristics of both classes invite controversy.
+But really, there is only one question you should be asking yourself.
+And I do mean yourself, not the internet.
+Instead of what?

+Zero-calorie soft drinks are healthy instead of sugary drinks, but not instead of 100% fruit juice.
+A whole fruit is healthy instead of fruit juice, but not if it replaces a kale salad.
+Bananas are healthy instead of jelly in PB&J sandwich, but not instead of kiwis.

+I eat a lot of dairy and almost no sesamy seeds, so a creamy tahini sauce replacing a dairy one is great for me.
+Farro, a type of wheat, would be super healthy if I'd eat it instead of pasta.
+But in reality, it doesn't dent my pasta consumption, it replaces other whole grains like buckwheat and millet.
+Since I'll keep eating wheat in a form of pasta, couscous, pitas, sourdough bread and an occasional baguette, I don't think I should be replacing buckwheat or millet with a healthy type of wheat grain.

+Next time you are wondering if something is healthy, ask yourself - instead of what?
+And come on, be honest.

+##### And what about my cravings?

+You are eating broccoli with tahini sauce and loads of legumes.
+It's filling, so you are not hungry, and knowing that these foods are good for you makes you happy, in theory.
+In practice, you have cravings.

+Roughly speaking, cravings come in two flavours - biological and emotional.
+Biological cravings are mechanisms that evolved in our brain over millions of years to motivate us to look for stuff that was rear during most of that evoljutionary period - sugars, fats, proteins and salt.
+Because leafy greens were abundant in the environment, no mechanism evolved to motivate us to look for them.
+In fact, 2 million years ago there was a danger that leafy greens would be the only thing humans eat.
+Everything in the environment contained fibre, apart from the antelope, that was really hard to catch.
+Our brains, that evolve on a millions-of-years timescale, are not prepared for the modern supermarket, where sugars, fats and salt are abundant.

+The problem is not only with what we crave, but also how much.
+The brain's ideas about what is not enough and what is too much are relative to the baseline.
+I get sugar from fruits, carrots and dairy (lactose), and my brain is happy.
+But if I have a pastry one day and a dessert in a restaurant the next day, that's enough to adjust my brain's baseline - now I'm craving something sugary at least once a day.
+The first ever cheesecake I made myself was a more extreme example (I was very young, don't judge).
+I mixed a bit of cream cheese with a lot of cream, butter and oil, thus pushing the fat content way beyond reasonable.
+Eating a slice of it made me unwell.
+The next day I faced the fact that my first ever homemade cheesecake will have to be binned.
+But first I gave it another try, just to learn my lesson and do better next time - it was actually totally edible, as long as I kept the slice size small.
+By the end of the week I was gorging on this gloriously fatty cheesecake.

+While in some regards our brains are very silly, they are also increadibly smart in other ways.
+While I'm eating a pizza I'm loving it - it's cheesy, it's crispy and doughy at the same time, and the sweetness of the tomato sauce is so good.
+But once I've inhaled the whole thing, I often feel regret.
+Sometimes it's the other way around - the food tastes bland and boring and I barely push it in (think lentils boiled in water for way too long with just a pinch of salt and nothing else); but afterwards I have a nourished feeling of "that's exactly what I needed".
+Until I find or make up a better term, I'll call it the second appraisal.
+The first one is done by our eyes, nose and mouth - how the food looks (and the other people eating it), how it smells, the tastes and textures.
+The second appraisal happens when the brain combines these signals with other, often subconsious, signals about what's happening in the gut and what's entering the bloodstream.
+To know what's good for me personally, I listen out for these second appraisals of what I eat.